LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/permission-system.md

 There are three user permissions concerning Functions:

 * FaaS-Admin - allowed to read `lambdas`, manage the allowlist for external domains and manage secrets.
 By default, this permission is set to 'ON' for all admins on the account.
 It is, however, possible to limit your admin's access as well.
-You can create a separate permission group for developers you wish to have part of the admin profile permissions and assign them with the necessary permissions by creating a custom profile.
+You may create a separate permission group for developers you wish to have part of the admin profile permissions and assign them with the necessary permissions by creating a custom profile.
-* FaaS-Developer - allowed to manage `lambdas`, read safelisted domains and read encrypted secrets.
+* FaaS-Developer - allowed to manage `lambdas`, read allowlisted domains and read encrypted secrets.
-* FaaS-Invocation - provides primary read access on all functions and permission to invoke them.
+* FaaS-Invocation - provides read access to all functions and permission to invoke them.
 The Agent profile has this permission enabled by default.

 ### Permissions by role
+{: .important}

-<div class="notice">Only users with an Administrator role automatically have all the relevant Function Permissions as is described below.</div>
+Only the Administrator role has all the Function permissions enabled by default as described below.

 Agent Manager roles will have all Function permission disabled by default, and Agents only will be able to have FaaS-Invocation permissions.